-MRI and tomograms are necessary part in helping diagnose the cause of TMD.
+MRI and tomograms are a necessary part in helping diagnose the cause of TMD.

-Most TMJ pain is due to traumatic incident, or possibly due to missing teeth, shifted teeth or bad bite which is not balanced.
-Malocclusion is also a cause of TMJ pain, and TMD.
+Most TMJ pain is due to a traumatic incident, or possibly due to missing teeth, shifted teeth, or a bad bite that is not balanced.
+Malocclusion is also a cause of TMJ pain and TMD.

 After the impressions and study casts, a proper bite registration is taken, and the study casts are mounted in the articulator for bite analysis.
 After complete bite analysis, there is the possibility of bite adjustments or occlusal adjustments by the TMD dentist, to create a more balanced bite and remove the interference from the bite.
 At that stage, it is possible that the TMD dentist takes an impression again and fabricates a splint to deprogram the muscles.